Dodge Caravan: First generation (1984–1990)

-Safety features consisted of 3-point seat belts for the front two passengers, with simple lap belts for the rear five.
-Seats on base models and cloth-trimmed SEs had no headrests, which were not mandated due to the van's "light truck" legal status.
-However, the two front seats were equipped with non-adjustable headrests on the LE model and in conjunction with vinyl upholstery on the SE.
-Side-impact reinforcements were mandated and were at all seating positions front and rear.
-Neither airbags nor anti-lock braking systems were available.
+Safety features included three-point seat belts for the front two passengers and lap belts for the rear five.
+The seats on base models and cloth-trimmed SEs had no headrests due to the vehicle's "light truck" classification rather than following standard passenger car safety standards.
+However, the two front seats included non-adjustable headrests on the LE model and in conjunction with vinyl upholstery on the SE versions.
+Safety standards mandated side-impact reinforcements at all seating positions, front and rear.